Recovery of Future Data via Convolution Nuclear Norm Minimization: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{an} we predict the future?
-While seems mysterious to the general public, this question is indeed of particular interest to a wide range of scientific areas, ranging from mathematics, physics and philosophy to finance, meteorology and engineering. \emph{Time series forecasting} (TSF)~\cite{suvey:2006}, which aims to predict future observations coming ahead of time based on historical data, plays a fundamental role in the development of forecasting techniques.
-Formally, the problem can be described as follows: \begin{prob}[TSF] Suppose that $\{M_t\}_{t=1}^{p+q}$ is a sequence of $p+q$ order-$(n-1)$ tensors with $n\geq1$, i.e., $M_t\in\Re^{m_1\times{}\cdots\times{}m_{n-1}}$.
-Given the historical part $\{M_t\}_{t=1}^{p}$ consisting of $p$ observed samples, the goal is to predict the next $q$ unseen samples $\{M_t\}_{t=p+1}^{p+q}$, where $q$ is often called the `forecast horizon'. \end{prob}
+While seems mysterious to the general public, this question is of particular interest to a wide range of scientific areas, ranging from mathematics, physics and philosophy to finance, meteorology and engineering. \emph{Time series forecasting} (TSF)~\cite{suvey:2006}, which aims to predict future observations coming ahead of time based on historical data, plays an important role in the development of forecasting techniques.
+Formally, the problem can be described as follows: \begin{prob}[Time Series Forecasting] Suppose that $\{\mathbf{M}_t\}_{t=1}^{p+h}$ is a sequence of $p+h$ order-$(n-1)$ tensors with $n\geq1$, i.e., $\mathbf{M}_t\in\Re^{m_1\times{}\cdots\times{}m_{n-1}}$.
+Given the historical part $\{\mathbf{M}_t\}_{t=1}^{p}$ consisting of $p$ observed samples, the goal is to predict the next $h$ unseen samples $\{\mathbf{M}_t\}_{t=p+1}^{p+h}$, where $h$ is often called the `forecast horizon'. \end{prob}

-We leverage the notation of tensor to define various TSF problems in a unified way is purely for the ease of writing.
-When $n=1$ or $n=2$, the above problem corresponds to the classic \emph{univariate} or \emph{multivariate} TSF problems, respectively.
-In the case of $n=3$, $M_t$ is of matrix-valued, Problem~\ref{pb:mtsf} embodies the \emph{video prediction} task investigated in~\cite{Cun2016}.
-It is particularly worth mentioning that the most essential case is in fact $n=1$, i.e., univariate TSF, as acknowledged by many forecasting competitions~\cite{HYNDMAN20207,M4:ijf:2020}.
-This is also reflected by the fact that there is only one time dimension in Problem~\ref{pb:mtsf}, in spite of how many dimensions the tensor $M_t$ has.
-In the opinion of the proposed methods, as one will see, there is no material difference between vectors and tensors.\footnote{However, while exploring the learning-based extensions to the proposed methods, the high-order tensors do own some particularities that need be handled specifically~\cite{lbcnnm:2021}.}
+Usually, the forecast horizon $h$ is provided by users and is determined according to the demands of planning or decision making.
+For example, in M4 Competition~\cite{M4:ijf:2020}, $h$ is a positive integer between 6 and 48.
+In general, the above problem has a wide scope that covers various settings of forecasting.
+When $n=1$ or $n=2$, Problem~\ref{pb:mtsf} corresponds to the classic \emph{univariate} or \emph{multivariate} TSF problems~\cite{suvey:2006}, respectively.
+In the case of $n=3$, $\mathbf{M}_t$ is of matrix-valued, thus Problem~\ref{pb:mtsf} embodies the \emph{video prediction} task investigated in~\cite{Cun2016}.
+Interestingly, as one will see, the proposed methods can handle the general case of $n\geq1$ in a universal way.
+Yet, it is worth mentioning that the most essential case is in fact $n=1$, i.e., univariate TSF, as acknowledged by many forecasting competitions~\cite{HYNDMAN20207,M4:ijf:2020}.